islamazhar/MIGP_python/README.md

 [this](https://argon2-cffi.readthedocs.io/en/stable/api.html) argon2 implementation.
 Please Install `petlib` following the instructions from [here](https://github.com/gdanezis/petlib).
 - Create a vitrual environment `virtualenv MIGP_env` and activate the environment `source MIGP_env/bin/activate`
 - Install all required dependencies using `pip3 install -r requirements.txt`

-## Downloading required files
+## Downloading required data files
 TODO:
-Since the files required to run the experiments are sensitve password leaks from 2019, we ask the reviwers to download the zipped file from the secret link provided in hotcrp and unzip them in a folder.
-In future we will request other researchers to fill up a form and then upon examination approved requests  will get access those sensitve leaks with proper discration.
+Since the files required to run the experiments are sensitive password leaks from 2019, we ask the artifact reviewers to download the zipped file from the secret link provided with the HotCRP submission and unzip them in a folder.
+In the future, we will have a data-request form for other researchers to gain access to this data.

 ## Similarity simulation
 Training the Pass2Path models is computally expensive.
 Therefore, we train these models in GPU and generated the prediction files for required test_files, to run the experiments fast.
 The code for training the Pass2Path models is in "https://github.com/Bijeeta/credtweak/tree/master/credTweakAttack/".